The Montessori 3-6 Course, the First in Morocco

-For my third trip to Morocco I was honored to have a part in the first AMI Primary course to be given in this part of the world.
-This is something that I have dreamed about for years, to be part of Montessori teacher training for children from age 2.5 to 6 where I could share what I learned in my very first course at The Maria Montessori Institute (MMI: See more here Montessori ) in London, England almost 50 years ago.
-I wanted to do this in a place where I can be 100% behind the efforts of the people who are bringing AMI Montessori to their country.
-Morocco is this place.
-A dream come true.
+This was my third trip to Morocco.
+It was an honor to be part of Montessori teacher training for children from age 2.5 to 6 where I could share what I learned in my very first course at The Maria Montessori Institute in London, England almost 50 years ago.
+And what I have been sharing in the classroom with children.

 These lectures can be found in the book that followed this work, The Red Corolla, Montessori Global Education (for age 3-6)